 When things die down, you might need to make extra time to revisit customers and address their needs again.
 As Lori Richardson, B2B Sales growth strategist for Score More Sales, suggests, the key challenge for companies right now is figuring out how to deliver real value for customers in the long-term.

-Re-evaluating your pipeline, researching new client needs, and preparing for different kinds of business will be essential.
+Re-evaluating your sales pipeline, researching new client needs, and preparing for different kinds of business will be essential.